BimalPujahari/Fighting_Game/README.md

 ## How to Play

 -   Use the arrow keys (Player 1) and WASD keys (Player 2) to move your characters.
--   Press the spacebar (Player 1) and Shift key (Player 2) to attack.
+-   Press the spacebar (Player 1) and Arrow down (Player 2) to attack.
 -   Dodge enemy attacks by moving away from them.
 -   Defeat your opponent by reducing their health points (HP) to zero.